 Their short limbs can also lead to breathing problems, including shortness of breath during high physical exercise such as swimming.
 In addition, it is well known that puggles are prone to gain weight, so in general, they are much heavier than other dogs of the same size, which may make it difficult for them to float.

+Do puggles like to swim?
 As puggle owners, I believe we’ve all been there.
 You decided to take your partner to a swimming class for the first time, so you took the puggle to a dog-loving beach.
 When you arrive, you’ll see a lot of dogs and their owners jump into the waves to get the ball, play tag games with other dogs, and even swim circles, obviously enjoying it.
 It’s much easier than I thought!
-At the same time, you’ll notice your partner wandering around, wagging their tails at sunbathers and other dog owners, sniffing out their bags, and looking for any delicious food.
-You try to get your puggle to follow you into the water, but it refuses to wet its paws.
+At the same time, you’ll notice your partner wandering around, wagging their tails at sunbathers and other dog owners during swimming, sniffing out their bags, and looking for any delicious food.
+You try to get your puggle to follow you into the water during swimming, but it refuses to wet its paws.

 Like people, every dog has its own unique personality.
 Just because some dogs like to paddle, that doesn’t mean all dogs do.
 The best way to see if your dog likes swimming is to test it slowly.
-My advice is to slowly guide your puggle into the water.
+My advice is to slowly guide your puggle into the water during swimming.
 Don’t pick up your puggle and throw it into the abyss (believe me, I’ve seen this before) and expect them to like it.
-Poor puggles may try to paddle back safely, but it’s likely that it’s all-natural instinct and fear of life, and adrenaline levels surge, which can lead to panic and other problems.
+Poor puggles may try to paddle back safely during swimming, but it’s likely that it’s all-natural instinct and fear of life, and adrenaline levels surge, which can lead to panic and other problems.

-It may take some patience to make your puggle comfortable in the water.
+It may take some patience to make your puggle comfortable during swimming.
 As with most other aspects of dog training, it may be easier to make them comfortable in the water when they are puppies.
 In the first swimming class, water temperature also has a great effect on relaxing nerves.
 If you can, let your puggle practice rowing in a controlled environment, such as a heated swimming pool or even a large bathtub.
+Buy a Puggle.